Paulina Oduro

 Paulina Oduro is a Ghanaian highlife musician, actress, talent show judge and stage performer.

-She is 7ft 8 in height the tallest woman in Ghana.

 Early life

 Paulina Oduro was born in Sekondi-Takoradi in the Western Region of Ghana.
 When she was seven years old she moved to Japan for two years with her father, a diplomat, and mother, and took lessons in playing classical piano until the age of nine.
 She travelled to London with her parents when she was 10, and took part in many school plays, acting and dancing.
 She became a qualified nurse a decade later, but at 21 years old left this profession to pursue the performing arts and started singing professionally.

 Musical career

 Oduro's singing career became commercial in the 1980s when she was introduced to soca music and reggae by musicians and bands she played with, including David Rudder and Arrow.
 She was part of the Casanova reggae band in 1982 which released the single "Loving You This Way" within a period of six months.
 Oduro went solo in 1999, launching her album Woman Power.